 So if you are in Rome and want to visit nearby towns like Bracciano or Viterbo, you can easily take the train, or reach the towns of Terni, Perugia, Orvieto.
 Or even if you are in Sardinia, the railway really reaches improbable tiny villages.

-5. When to rent a car in Italy
+Decide when to rent a car in Italy

 If you want to visit also other places without sticking only to the major cities, the easiest and best way to travel in Italy is by renting a car.
 For example, if it’s not your first trip to Italy and you want to go off the beaten path to explore some countryside, gorgeous and famous all over the world, your own car becomes essential.